Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Experimental Results

 \textbf{ResNet + GRU + IL}~\cite{chaplot2020neural}: A simple baseline consisting of ResNet18 image encoder and a GRU-based policy trained with imitation learning.

 \textbf{Target-Driven RL}~\cite{zhu2017target}: A vanilla baseline trained with reinforcement learning, similar to our ablated variant.

-\textbf{Active Neural SLAM}~\cite{chaplot2020learning}: An exploration model based on metric maps, adapted to navigation.
+\textbf{Active Neural SLAM}~\cite{chaplot2019learning}: An exploration model based on metric maps, adapted to navigation.

 \textbf{Neural Topological SLAM (NTS)}~\cite{chaplot2020neural}: The previous state-of-the-art method for navigation in unseen environments, based on neural SLAM and endowed with a topological graph for long-term planning.
+We compare against two versions of this method: \textbf{NTS}, that uses as input the RGB observation and the pose sensor, and \textbf{NTS-D} that uses the depth map in addition to the two other modalities.

 \textbf{SPTM}~\cite{savinov2018semi}: A navigation model based on explicit construction of a graph over past experience.
 The method requires an exploration episode given \emph{a priori}.
-To run this baseline, we adapt the available code\cite{SPTMcode} to Habitat.
-We train the reachability and locomotion networks on trajectories from the 72 training scenes.
-For evaluation we use a random exploration trajectory of 10k steps, and build a graph with 100k top-scoring edges.
-As this method does not implement a \texttt{STOP} action, we automatically end the episode when the agent gets within 1m of the goal.
-More details about the implementation of \textbf{SPTM}~\cite{savinov2018semi} are available in the appendix~\ref{sec:sptm}.
+To run this baseline, we adapt the available code\footnote{\url{https://github.com/nsavinov/SPTM}} to Habitat.
+We train the reachability and locomotion networks on trajectories from the training set.
+For evaluation we used a random exploration trajectory of 10k steps, and build a graph with 100k top-scoring edges.
+As this method does not implement a \texttt{STOP} action, we give it advantage and automatically end the episode when the agent gets within 1m of the goal.

-The first four methods are designed for episodic navigation, which means that the validation episodes are performed on completely unseen scenes, without pre-exploration.
-Conversely, \textbf{SPTM}~\cite{savinov2018semi} is intended for setups where a pre-exploration phase is allowed on the test scenes before starting the actual navigation phase, and therefore uses more privileged information.
+The first four methods are designed for episodic navigation, i.e. the validation episodes are performed on completely unseen scenes, without pre-exploration.
+Conversely, \textbf{SPTM} is intended for setups where a pre-exploration phase is allowed on the test scenes before starting the actual navigation phase, and therefore uses more privileged information.